The Blue Bird (fairy tale): Europe

 In an Armenian tale published both by author A. G. Seklemian and Armenian literary critic Hakob S. Khachatryan with the title "Невеста родника" ("The Bride of the Fountain"), a mother goes to the market to buy dresses for her three daughters, but forgets about the gift for her youngest.
 She stops by a fountain and sighs: "Eh!" ("Tush", in Seklemian's translation).
 Suddenly, a man jumps out of the fountain and asks the woman about the matter.
 After hearing about the dress, the man suggests she takes her daughter to the fountain and shout "Eh!".
 The woman bring her daughter to the fountain, shouts "Eh!", the man appears and gives her the dress.
 The woman leaves her daughter with the man in the fountain and two months later, the girl returns.
 The man comes to the girl's window at night in the form of a partridge.
 The girl's sisters begin to envy her happiness and place razors on the window, for the next time the man flies in.
 And so it happens: the man flies in, injures himself in the razors and flies back to where he came from.
 Days pass, and the girl, sensing something is wrong with her husband, decides to look for him.
 The girl goes back to the fountain, summons her husband and father-in-law with "Eh!".
 The bridegroom asks his father to wear his eagle outfit, fly away with the girl and drop her in the desert.
 He carries out his son's orders and the girl ends up lost in the desert.
 Composing herself, she wanders off through the dunes until she reaches two dervishes talking about curing diseases: to heal razor wounds, one needs only milk from a nursing mother who just gave birth to a son, and dried blood.
 The girl goes to the fountain again with the remedy and treats her bridegroom's wounds.
+French author Frédéric Macler translated the tale into French as La fiancée de la source.